Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: Related and Future Work

 \section{Related and Future Work}

-Interplanetary Consensus (\ipc)~\cite{ipc-original-repo} is a protocol for dynamically deploying hierarchical PoS subnets, where each subnet (except the \emph{root} subnet) is anchored on a \emph{parent} subnet.
-This \emph{anchoring} allows the child subnet to inherit security guarantees from the parent subnet by periodically persisting its state on the parent subnet and by enforcing slashing rules for misbehaving validators in the child subnet.

-{ Before our work, \ipc only supported EVM-enabled chains as root subnets (e.g., Filecoin). \bitcoinIpc extends \ipc to support the Bitcoin network as the root subnet.
-This is highly non-trivial as Bitcoin L1 does not support the EVM programmability, on which \ipc heavily relies.
-Both \ipc and \bitcoinIpc are instantiations of the theoretical framework for PoS sidechains first introduced in \cite{GaziKZ19}, while our \bitcoinIpc is the first such instantiations for Bitcoin network. }
+\dotparagraph{Hierarchical consensus and PoS sidechains} \emph{Hierarchical consensus}~\cite{DBLP:conf/icdcs/RochaKSV22} is a framework for dynamically deploying hierarchical PoS subnets, where each subnet (except the \emph{root} subnet) is anchored on a \emph{parent} subnet.
+This \emph{anchoring} allows the child subnet to inherit security guarantees from the parent subnet by periodically persisting its state and by enforcing slashing rules for misbehaving validators in the child subnet.
+Interplanetary Consensus (\ipc)~\cite{DBLP:conf/icdcs/RochaKSV22} is an implementation of this framework, which, before our work, only supported EVM-enabled chains as root subnets (e.g., Filecoin). \bitcoinIpc extends \ipc to support the Bitcoin network as the root subnet -- being the first instantiation for the Bitcoin network.
+This is highly non-trivial as Bitcoin L1 does not support the EVM programmability on which \ipc heavily relies.

-\bitcoinIpc is related to and builds on a line of work \cite{steinhoff2021bms,AzouviV22,FMT24} which allows securing PoS chains against long-range attacks by checkpointing into Bitcoin Proof-of-Work.
-However, none of these works allows seamless interoperability across a \emph{network} of PoS chains as \bitcoinIpc does.
-In contrast, \cite{AzouviV22,FMT24} envision threshold signatures for checkpointing PoS chains onto Bitcoin.
-Although \bitcoinIpc currently uses multi-sigs, we plan to integrate threshold signatures in future versions.
+Moreover, \bitcoinIpc is an instantiation of the theoretical framework for PoS sidechains~\cite{DBLP:conf/sp/GaziKZ19}, and incorporates a long line of work that secures PoS chains against long-range attacks by checkpointing into Bitcoin Proof-of-Work~\cite{steinhoff2021bms,DBLP:conf/consensusday/AzouviV22,DBLP:conf/icdcs/RochaKSV22}.
+However, none of these works allows seamless interoperability across \emph{multiple} PoS chains as \bitcoinIpc does.

-As already discussed, Lighting Network (LN) \cite{poon2016bitcoinlightning} and over 350 individual Bitcoin L2 chains \cite{SoKBitcoinL2} are the main approaches to Bitcoin scalability today.
-In contrast to 2-party LN payment channels, \bitcoinIpc allows multi-party chains to be permissionlessly created by staking BTC.
-Importantly, unlike LN, \bitcoinIpc does not require reserving liquidity for transfers across users and allows for EVM programmability.
-Further, unlike individual L2 chains, \bitcoinIpc envisions a network with seamless interoperability secured by Bitcoin L1 chain, offering the world's first network of programmable PoS L2 chains (subnets).
-As future work, we plan to explore integration of LN with \bitcoinIpc for even better scalability.
-Out of individual Bitcoin L2 chains, the closest to our approach is Babylon \cite{BabylonTR} which allows some PoS chains to act as Bitcoin L3s, anchoring to Babylon L2 (which in turn anchors to Bitcoin L1), which is significantly different to our network of L2 chains anchoring directly to Bitcoin L1.